logician22/energy-talking-points/src/pages/documents/texas-electricity-crisis.md

 ---
 templateKey: blog-post
-displaytitle: Texas Electricity Crisis
+displaytitle: Talking Points on the Texas Electricity Crisis
 title: Texas Electricity Crisis
 date: 2020-08-01T01:22:00.000Z
-description: |
+description: >
   There is a lot of conflicting "information" about the TX blackouts.
 Here's the bottom line: the root cause of the TX blackouts is a national and state policy that has prioritized the adoption of unreliable wind/solar energy over reliable energy.
 featuredimage: /img/texas-blackouts.jpg
 ---